Trump Replaces Veterans Affairs Secretary David Shulkin, With Admiral Ronny Jackson

-President Donald Trump fired Veterans Affairs Secretary David Shulkin on Wednesday in the wake of a bruising ethics scandal and a mounting rebellion within the agency.
+President Donald Trump fired Veterans Affairs Secretary David Shulkin Wednesday in the wake of a bruising ethics scandal and a mounting rebellion within the agency, and nominated White House doctor Ronny Jackson to lead the agency.

+A Navy rear admiral, Jackson is a surprise choice to lead to succeed Shulkin, a former Obama administration official and the first non-veteran ever to head the VA.
+Trump had been considering replacements for Shulkin for weeks, but had not been known to be considering Jackson for the role.

+“On any given day,” he wrote,”the ‘physician’s office,’ as it is known, is generally the first and last to see the President.”

+A White House official said Shulkin was informed of his dismissal by Chief of Staff John Kelly before the president announced the move on Twitter Wednesday afternoon.

 Shulkin is the second Cabinet secretary to depart over controversies involving expensive travel, following former Health and Human Services Secretary Tom Price’s resignation last September.

-Trump is nominating Rear Admiral Ronny Jackson to succeed Shulkin, a former Obama administration official and the first non-veteran ever to head the VA.
-Jackson has served since 2013 as the Physician to the President, and gained a national profile earlier this year for holding a sweeping press conference on the president’s health.
+Trump said in a statement he is “grateful” for Shulkin’s service.

+A major veterans’ organization expressed concern over the Shulkin dismissal and Trump’s intention to nominate Jackson, whom they worried lacked experience to run the huge department.

+“We are disappointed and already quite concerned about this nominee,” said Joe Chenelly, the national executive director of AMVETS.
+“The administration needs to be ready to prove that he’s qualified to run such a massive agency, a $200 billion bureaucracy.”

 Shulkin had continued to insist he had the full confidence of the White House amid continuing investigations over his travel and leadership of the department.
 He had agreed to reimburse the government more than $4,000 after the VA’s internal watchdog concluded last month that he had improperly accepted Wimbledon tennis tickets and that his then-chief of staff had doctored emails to justify his wife traveling to Europe with him at taxpayer expense.
 Shulkin also blamed internal drama at the agency on a half-dozen or so political appointees who were rebelling against him and Bowman, insisting he had White House backing to fire them.